dgreen/dgreen.github.io/_posts/2022-09-30-obsidian-from-evernote.md

 ### Web clipping

 Evernote generally does this well and fails much less often than most tools.
 That said, I have come to realize that in most cases, I am merely creating a copy of the web in my Evernote storage where I really need to create a short summary of the information (and why it is important to me) and a link to the Internet content.
-Generally, I have found that if the content goes away, it probably was not worth permanently having a copy, and even then the Internet Archive often helps me recover the content.
-So with Obsidian, I generally practice theis and only make a PDF, Web Archive, custom page in Obsidian, or link to Evernote for those rare pages I think I really want to have for certain.
-I should note that if you use Google for your search engine and the Evernote plugin, Evernote provides a insert of content from your Evernote into Google search results.
+Generally, I have found that if the content goes away, it probably was not worth permanently having a copy, and even then the [Internet Archive](https://web.archive.org) often helps me recover the content.
+So with Obsidian, I generally practice theis and only make a PDF, Web Archive, custom page in Obsidian, or link to Evernote for those rare pages I think I really want to have.
+I should note that if you use Google for your search engine and the Evernote clipper plugin, Evernote provides a insert of content from your Evernote into Google search results[^2].
+The [Obsidian plugin ReadItLater](https://github.com/DominikPieper/obsidian-ReadItLater) can often get the information content from a page given the URL.

 ### PDF indexing and image OCRing